 With its sunny weather, multicultural population and strategic position in the heart of Silicon Valley, San Jose offers expats a pleasant and rewarding lifestyle.
-It might not be as glamorous as neighbouring San Francisco but for those looking for a modern city that still retains somewhat of a small town atmosphere, San Jose is definitely worth considering.
+It might not be as glamorous as neighbouring San Francisco but for those looking for a modern city that still retains somewhat of a small-town atmosphere, San Jose is definitely worth considering.

-There is something to appeal to every taste and interest in San Jose.
+There's something to appeal to every taste and interest in San Jose.
 From wineries to museums, theatres, parks and markets, there is always something to enjoy in the city.
 Further afield, mountains and national parks offer day and weekend getaways for those wanting to explore the wider California region.

 Shopping in San Jose

 Shopping opportunities are abundant in San Jose with many large, modern shopping malls such as Westfield Valley Fair, the largest mall in San Jose.
 Other popular malls include Westgate, Westfield Oakridge, Eastridge Mall and Almaden Plaza Shopping Center.

 Santana Row is an upscale shopping district offering luxury brands and high-end boutiques alongside high-end restaurants.
 For those looking for something more unique, there are older, more eclectic shopping districts, such as in the Downtown Historic District, along Paseo de San Antonio and at the San Jose Market Center on Coleman Avenue.